We have a number of key strategies and policies in place.

 The voices of vulnerable children, young people and families are embedded in our approach to planning, design, delivery and evaluation.

 Please see below a leaflet about the Voice Project.

-For information on transport and a copy of Staffordshire County Council's transport policy please see the information on the Staffordshire Learning Net.
+Information on transport and a copy of Staffordshire County Council's transport policy is available.

 Information on travel for young people aged over 16 is also available.